We are affiliated with https://allstarseniorbenefits.com

 While passive physical therapy once consisted solely of the therapists manipulating the patient’s arms and legs in an effort to increase circulation and retain muscle tone, today therapists can use electrodes to stimulate the patient’s muscles and give them an optimal workout.
 This technology is called functional neuromuscular stimulation (FNS).
 FNS stimulates the intact peripheral nerves so that the paralyzed muscles will contract.
 One of the things I learned about teaching quadriplegia patients is they must get relief from sitting in a chair or wheelchair too long because of pressure ulcers.
 When pressure ulcers are allowed to continue they can be difficult to heal especially if you are quadriplegic.
 Pressure ulcers cause all kinds of problems as mentioned above, even to a healthy person.
 I have a list of a full page of symptoms that can start if I person does not move as much as their condition allows.
 Obviously, a quad patient will be limited but there are machines nowadays in some rehab centers that actually support the patient in a standing position and assists or moves their limbs.
 I heard that is Christopher Reeve was doing.

 This is an option for people with quadriplegia, who have some voluntary use of their arms.
 The shoulder’s position controls the stimulation of the hand’s nerves, allowing the individual to pick up objects at will.
-Tendon transfer is another option which allows some people with quadriplegia more use of the arms and hands.
+A tendon transfer is another option that allows some people with quadriplegia more use of the arms and hands.
 This complicated surgery transfers a nonessential muscle with nerve function to the shoulder or arm to help restore function.
 FNS may be used in conjunction with a tendon transfer.